Education statistics at regional level

 - EU region (educ_regio)

-- Educational attainment, outcomes and returns of education (edat)
+- Educational attainment and outcomes of education (edat)

 Methodology / Metadata